 Intrusion Detection and Virtual Fencing

 Virtual fencing of sensitive locations is a popular feature of AI vision surveillance systems.
-Specific regions of interest mark virtual fences to detect intrusion events.
+Specific regions of interest mark virtual fences to detect intrusion events, prompting the system to send alerts to security teams.

 Automated Video Summarization